MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/03a-joins.md

 As you continue to work with the Adventure Works customer and sales data, you must create queries for reports that have been requested by the sales team.

 1. Retrieve a list of all customers and their orders
-    - The sales manager wants a list of all customer companies and their contacts (first name and last name), showing the sales order ID and total due for each order they have placed.
-Customers who have not placed any orders should be included at the bottom of the list with NULL values for the order ID and total due.
+    - The sales manager wants a list of all customer companies and their contacts (first name and last name), showing the purchase order number and total due for each order they have placed.
+Customers who have not placed any orders should be included at the bottom of the list with NULL values for the purchase order number and total due.
 2. Retrieve a list of customers with no address
     - A sales employee has noticed that Adventure Works does not have address information for all customers.
 You must write a query that returns a list of customer IDs, company names, contact names (first name and last name), and phone numbers for customers with no address stored in the database.